The Growth of the Expert Network Industry

 The success of the industry

 The expert network industry is forecasted to grow at a CAGR of ~18% between now and 2028, suggesting that, in addition to its current success, it has tremendous potential in the future.
 In a way, expert networks act as middlemen, bridging the gap between experts and the researchers or companies that need to gain access to their insights through one-on-one interviews, focus groups, or surveys.
-Considering that people often want to cut out middlemen in business scenarios, the continuous inclusion of expert networks in the research processes of various companies begs the question: why is it that expert networks are in such high demand?
+Considering that people often want to cut out middlemen in business scenarios, the continuous inclusion of expert networks in the market research processes of various companies begs the question: why is it that expert networks are in such high demand?

 Efficiency